-15. Master of Letters (MLitt) Degree
+18. Master of Letters (MLitt) Degree

 Omega Graduate School's Master of Letters (MLitt) program is designed for both career enhancement and entry into doctoral study.
-The MLitt program adheres to the underlying philosophy of education and learning methods of our doctoral program Candidates for the MLitt degree choose a curriculum track in Family Life Education (FLE) or Organizational Leadership (OL).
+The MLitt program adheres to the underlying philosophy of education and learning methods of our doctoral program.
+Candidates for the MLitt degree engage in the Organizational Leadership curriculum track.